Ivo-Andrade/mywork-challenge/README.md

 ## Expectations
 ### What we expect
 * Use clean code (principles such as DRY, manageable and maintanable)
 * Organized and well indented code.
-Use 2 spaces for indent
+Indent with 2 spaces
 * It is highly recommended that all names in your code are written in English rather than Portuguese.
 The UI should be either in Portuguese or English
 ### What we DON'T expect
 * Don't worry about timezone management
 * Don't implement authorization or authentication
 * Don't waste a huge amount of time on this challenge
 * Don't worry about browser compatibility.
-Assume the user uses a modern browser
+Assume a modern browser is being used
 * Don't worry about creating the most beautiful design or user experience.
 Views should be DECENT.
 Feel free to use bootstrap or any other UI framework
-* Don't worry about test coverage.
+* Don't worry about 100% coverage.
 We just want to see how you think about testing
 ## Other Information
 * Feel free to use any public gems